magmax/python-inquirer/README.rst

 Checkbox
 --------

 Shows a list of choices, with multiple selection.
+Default is to show 13 items.

 Example: